slowernews/wisdom-tldr/chapters/chapter_3_action.md

 -- Henri Poincaré*
 > *"Anything you say before the word «but» does not count."
 -- Kevin Kelly*
-> *"If you don't know, it's because you are not interested in it."
+> *"If you don’t know, it’s because you are not interested in it."
 -- Naval Ravikant*

 - Bragging razor: if someone brags assume half. if someone downplays double it.
 - Nothing is as good or as bad as it seems.
-- I don't trust words.
+- I don’t trust words.
 I even question actions.
 But I never doubt patterns.
 -->

 > *"There are no facts, only interpretations."